Arizona

 • Site ID Form: provides contact information and a summary of waste activities for the previous year.
 This form is required for all facilities, regardless of generator status.

-• Off-site identification form (OI) form: this form must be submitted for all off-site receiving facilities that:
+• Off-site Identification (OI) Form: this form must be submitted for all off-site receiving facilities who:

-• Shipped away waste that was on a UHM
+• Shipped away waste that was on a UHWM

 • Generated special waste, regardless of generator status